FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/index.md

 Compiling the JavaScript files
 ------------------------------

-Note: We already provide a compiled version of the Javascript; this section is only relevant if you want to make changes to this script.
+Note: We already provide a compiled version of the JavaScript; this section is only relevant if you want to make changes to this script.

 In order to re-compile the JavaScript source files that we ship with this bundle, you